Master Drools Programming - Learn How to Write Drools Rules

 what is a rule engine

-what is a difference between a method and a rule
+what is the difference between a method and a rule

 why one would use a rule engine instead of writing regular Java code